-- READ AND UNDERSTAND the Safety section at the back of this manual. - CAUTION - Voltage input must be within a range of 22 to 32 VDC for the CSAT3H heater controller and 9.5 to 32 VDC into the power connector on the CSAT3BH electronics. - The CSAT3BH head should be handled by holding the block at the back of the sensor.
+- READ AND UNDERSTAND the Safety section at the front of this manual. - CAUTION - Voltage input must be within a range of 22 to 32 VDC for the CSAT3H heater controller and 9.5 to 32 VDC into the power connector on the CSAT3BH electronics. - The CSAT3BH head should be handled by holding the block at the back of the sensor.
 Handling it by the arms or transducers could cause geometric deformation, which degrades the measurements.

 - The transducer faces are fragile.
 Avoid scratching or rubbing the surface of the transducer. - Grounding the CSAT3BH is critical.
 Proper grounding to earth will ensure maximum electrostatic discharge (ESD) and lightning protection and improve measurement accuracy.
-The data logger, CSAT3H heater controller enclosure, and CSAT3BH electronics should all be grounded to the same grounding rod. - During winter, remove wicks from the transducers to prevent ice from melting and collecting on the wicks, which could lead to re-freezing and ice buildup. - Avoid opening the heater controller box because of unprotected electronics that are vulnerable to ESD damage.
+The data logger, CSAT3H heater controller enclosure, and CSAT3BH electronics should all be grounded to the same grounding rod. - During winter, remove wicks from the transducers to prevent ice from melting and collecting on the wicks, which could lead to re-freezing and ice buildup. - Avoid opening the heater controller box because of unprotected electronics that are vulnerable to ESD damage. - IMPORTANT - Install USB drivers and Device Configuration Utility before attaching the sensor to a computer.